 Pupil Abel is the victim of Laura's nasty prank, yet gets accidentally blamed and overreacts.
 His ma withdraws him from school and gets him a job as lift-boy.
-But its' a special lift: when he pushes the forbidden green button, it takes him, Laura, Jozias Tump and his wife to Manhattan.
-There he's mistaken by a rich bitch how look like his ma for her long missing son Johhny.
-When a police helicopter comes tow the lift cabin, the Dutchmen get back in.
-It takes them to a Latin American country.
-The new revolutionary leader realizes presidents live about one year, so he gives the job to Mr. Tump.
-The news coverage attracts Abel's Dutch and New York families, in time for an even weirder finale.
+But its' a special lift: when he pushes the forbidden green button, it takes him, Laura, Jozias Tump and Maria Klaterhoen to Manhattan.
+There he's mistaken by a rich bitch who looks like his mother for her long missing son Johnny.
+When a police helicopter comes to tow the lift cabin, the Dutchmen get back in.
+It takes them to a Latin American country, Perugona.
+The new revolutionary leader realizes presidents live about one year, so he gives the job to Mr. Tump, who saved his life.
+The news coverage attracts Abel's and Johnny's family, in time for an even weirder finale.
 Written by

 Rick van Gastel was almost killed in the scene where Abeltje's mother lands the seaplane near the scaffolding he stands on.
 The plane crashed into the scaffolding, and Van Gastel only escaped by jumping out of the way.
 The footage of the incident is included in the film.
 See more »